Adding value in cautious times

 Commercial UK property exposure

 SLI aims to generate an attractive level of income, along with the prospect of both income and capital growth, by investing in a diversified portfolio of UK commercial property assets.
 It invests in three principal commercial property sectors: office, retail (including leisure) and industrial.
-SLI uses gearing with the aim of enhancing returns; the board’s intention is that SLI’s loan-to-value ratio (LTV) will not exceed 45%.
+SLI borrows money with the aim of enhancing returns; the board’s intention is that SLI’s loan-to-value ratio (LTV) will not exceed 45%.
 The current LTV is 24.6% and the manager says that the intended range at this point in the cycle is 25-30%.

 |wdt_ID||Year ended||Share price total return (%)||NAV total return (%)||Morning-star UK REIT total return (%)||Peer group NAV total return (%)||MSCI UK total return (%)|